SihyunPark99/sihyunpark99.github.io/_pages/about.md

 Welcome to Sihyun Park's Website!
 ======
-I am an undergraduate student at [KAIST](https://www.kaist.ac.kr/en/), majoring in Chemistry with a minor in Computer Science.
-I am interested in drug discovery and artificial intelligence.
+I am an undergraduate student at [KAIST](https://www.kaist.ac.kr/en/), majoring in **Chemistry** with a minor in **Computer Science**.
+I am interested in **drug discovery** and **artificial intelligence**.
 Currently, I am conducting research on artificial intelligence for drug discovery under the supervision of [Prof. Woo Youn Kim](https://wooyoun.kaist.ac.kr/).
 Outside the lab, I enjoy taking photos, running, and watching baseball games.

 Getting started
 ======